Nimus-oes/frontend/02-Blog Preview Card/README.md

 ## Acknowledgments

-This project is based on a challenge from <a href="https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS">Frontend Mentor</a>
+This project is based on a challenge from <a href="https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS" target="_blank">Frontend Mentor</a>